wormtable/wormtable/docs/source/api.rst

     >>> [(r[1], r[2]) for r in t]
     [(b'John Cleese', 1939), (b'Terry Gilliam', 1940), (b'Eric Idle', 1943), (b'Terry Jones', 1942), (b'Michael Palin', 1943), (b'Graham Chapman', 1941)]

-This is very inefficient, however, if we have a large number of columns, because :mod:`wormtable` must build a tuple containing all of the columns in each row, even though most of this will not be used.
+This is very inefficient if we have a large number of columns, because :mod:`wormtable` must build a tuple containing all of the columns in each row, even though most of this will not be used.
 It is also inconvenient: we must remember that the `name` column is in position 1, and the `born` column is in position 2.